How much is enough for retirement?

 Obviously, our super savings alone are not always enough to fund retirement.

 The process of building wealth is like operating an excavator truck.
 There are various levers we can push or pull, which affect the intricate movement of the digger.
-We negotiate each of these individually until we achieve the desired balance and outcome.
+Let's discuss each of these levers below.

 Lever 1: Income